 Federal Govt.
-Subcontract Clause When Stanford is a subcontractor on a government prime contract with a for-profit organization, the title vesting clause FAR 52-245-5 without Alternate I is often incorporated.
-On these subcontracts the government takes title to all equipment and materials.
+Subcontract Clause profit organizatior a subcontractor on a government prime contract with a for- n, the title vesting clause FAR 52-245-5 without Alternate I is d.
+On these subcontracts the government takes title to all aterials.
 Federal Govt.
-Grants It is rare for a government grant to have a clause where the government directly retains title to either equipment or materials, unless they have been furnished by the government to Stanford.

-Tax Payable

-When Title Vests

-with Other Than

-Govt.

-If title to tangible personal property (equipment, materials and supplies) vests in Stanford University or a nongovernment sponsor at the time of purchase, the purchase is taxable.
+Grants ernment grant to have a clause where the government directly er equipment or materials, unless they have been furnished by o Stanford.
+Tax Payable When Title Vests with Other Than Govt. personal property (equipment, materials and supplies) vests in ty or a nongovernment sponsor at the time of purchase, the le.
+Responsibility for Determining Taxability Departments are purchase requisit responsible for accurately entering taxability information on ions.
+NOTE: If some items are taxable and some nontaxable, put them on separate requisitions .
+Vesting Information in rant, cooperative agreement or subcontract includes information equipment and expendables is to vest.
+Project Documents Recently issued award notices include vesting information.

-Responsibility for Determining Taxability

-Departments are responsible for accurately entering taxability information on purchase requisitions.

-If some items are taxable and some nontaxable, put them on separate requisitions.

-Vesting Information in Project Documents

-- The contract, grant, cooperative agreement or subcontract includes information on how title to equipment and expendables is to vest. - Recently issued award notices include vesting information.
 However, the award itself is the more accurate source.
 NEED HELP?
 Contact the Office of Sponsored Research or Property Management Office for help in finding title clauses.